meta-company/makex/documents/source/workspaces.md

 Workspaces define the roots or boundaries of projects or a repository.

-Workspaces use the special `//` prefix marker in paths to easily refer to tasks consistently in a workspace without having to use relative paths (e.g the double dot marker (`..`)) or other mechanisms.
+Workspaces use the special `//` prefix marker in paths to refer to tasks consistently in a workspace without having to use relative paths (e.g the double dot marker (`..`)) or other mechanisms.

 Tasks can not reach out of their Workspace for dependencies (for example, using `//..`).
 For that matter, the double dot path traversal operator is disabled entirely in Makex Paths.